Deeplite/neutrino/docs/zoo.rst

 deeplite-torch-zoo
 ******************

-The ``deeplite-torch-zoo`` package is a collection of popular CNN model architectures and their benchmark datasets for PyTorch framework.
-The models are grouped under different benchmark datasets and also under different task types such as classification, object detection, and segmentation.
-The primary aim of this ``deeplite-torch-zoo`` is to boostrap applications by starting with the most suitable pretrained models.
-In addition, the pretrained models from ``deeplite-torch-zoo`` could be used as a good starting point for optimizing model architectures using our :ref:`neutrino_engine`.
+The ``deeplite-torch-zoo`` package is a collection of popular CNN model architectures and benchmark datasets for PyTorch framework.
+The models are grouped under different datasets and different task types such as classification, object detection, and segmentation.
+The primary aim of this ``deeplite-torch-zoo`` is to booststrap applications by starting with the most suitable pretrained models.
+In addition, the pretrained models from ``deeplite-torch-zoo`` can be used as a good starting point for optimizing model architectures using our :ref:`neutrino_engine`.

 * :ref:`zoo_install`
     * :ref:`zoo_install_pip`